Our cats deserve our protection. When something comes along the way, they need all the help we can provide.

 Mixed FIP

-How Do You Treat Peritonitis in Cats?
+How Do You Treat FIP in Cats?

 For cats with no access to these antiviral treatments or those in the advanced stages of the disease, supportive care will be the option.
 These methods aim to improve the cat's life and comfort.